top of page

 Our Specific Outcomes (2025–2026)

-We’ve built our CIC around practical, outdoor learning that genuinely shifts confidence, wellbeing, and behaviour.
+We’ve built our approach around practical, outdoor learning that genuinely shifts confidence, wellbeing, and behaviour.
 Over our first year, we aim to:

-• Improve self-esteem and resilience in 60 children aged 6 to14 through regular forest school and bushcraft sessions.
+• Improve self-esteem and resilience in 60 children aged 6–14 through regular forest school and bushcraft sessions

-• Support 40 young people at risk of disengagement by giving them hands-on survival skills, problem-solving tasks, and small-group mentoring.
+• Support 40 young people at risk of disengagement through hands-on survival skills, problem-solving tasks, and small-group mentoring

 Lawn Mower